jumpingrivers/namer/cran-comments.md

 ## Release summary

-This is a new release.
+This is a re-submission taking into account your feedback.
+Thanks a lot!

+* Now 'R Markdown' is in single quotes in Title and Description.

+* Examples are now wrapped in \donttest{} and use tempdir()